Ambohibary, Manjakandriana

 Ambohibary is a town and commune in Madagascar.
 It belongs to the district of Manjakandriana, which is a part of Analamanga Region.
 The population of the commune was estimated to be approximately 5,000 in 2001 commune census.

 Primary and junior level secondary education are available in town.
-The majority 95% of the population of the commune are farmers.
+The majority, around 95% of the population of the commune, are farmers.
 The most important crops are rice and potatoes, while other important agricultural products are beans and cassava.
 Services provide employment for 5% of the population.